dortania/OpenCore-Install-Guide/find-hardware.md

 | :--- | :--- |
 | ![](./images/finding-hardware-md/disk-model-aida64.png) | ![](./images/finding-hardware-md/disk-model-devicemanager.png) |

-Due to OEMs not providing much details about the drive, you'll need to google a bit which drive matches up with the displayed name.
+Due to OEMs not providing much details about the drive, you'll need to Google a bit which drive matches up with the displayed name.

 ## Finding Hardware using Linux